anpaz/qstack/README.md

 measure
 ```

 `prepare` and `fix` are classical functions.
-A classical function can return a new kernel for evaluation.
+A classical function returns a new kernel for evaluation.
 In this case, `prepare` returns a kernel that rotates the qubit by a random angle, and `fix` applies the correction needed for the state to be correctly teleported to the target qubit.
 They both takes a single parameter, `q`, indicating the qubit to apply the operation to:

 ```python
 op = random.choice([X, H])